ktbs/ktbs/doc/source/concepts/method.rst

 * an inherited method (either built-in or user-defined),
 * a number of parameters.

 For simple methods such as filter, this is merely a way to define a reusable set of parameters.
-However, for more generic method such as SPARQL or Script/Python, it provides a mean to encapsulate a complex transformation, possibly requiring its own parameters (for extensible methods).
+However, for more generic method such as Sparql or External, it provides a mean to encapsulate a complex transformation, possibly requiring its own parameters (via extensibility).